Sandhya-Girish/minimal/index.md

 [Link to Github](https://github.com/Sandhya-Girish/Melanoma-Detection-Assignment)

 ---
-###Gesture Recognition
+### Gesture Recognition
 **Objective :** You want to develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.
 Each gesture corresponds to a specific command:

-1. Thumbs up:  Increase the volume 2.
-Thumbs down: Decrease the volume 3.
-Left swipe: 'Jump' backwards 10 seconds 4.
-Right swipe: 'Jump' forward 10 seconds
+1. Thumbs up:  Increase the volume
+2. Thumbs down: Decrease the volume
+3. Left swipe: 'Jump' backwards 10 seconds
+4. Right swipe: 'Jump' forward 10 seconds
 5. Stop: Pause the movie

 This should be done by using the CNN/RNN architectures